-When house hunting on St. Maarten, the key is to take your time and to visit each of the neighborhoods to get a feel of what they’re like.
+In conclusion, When house hunting on St. Maarten, the key is to take your time and to visit each of the neighborhoods to get a feel of what they’re like.
 Don’t focus only on one particular area but explore others that may not be on the top of your list.
 Each neighborhood comes with its advantages and disadvantages.
 Having an open mind is essential.
 Who knows, you may just find your dream home in a neighborhood that possibly wasn’t even on your radar before.

 Disclaimer: Our articles are not intended as (legal) advice and do not take your personal circumstances into consideration.
 BrightPath does not accept any liability for damages resulting from using the provided information.
 We highly recommend you to seek personalized advice from us or before you act or fail to act because of the content of our articles.
 BrightPath is a privately-owned consulting firm that assists clients with filing applications for residence permits and/or business licenses at the relevant government departments.
 None of our directors, employees or agents hold or have held any position with the government of Sint Maarten and our service does not provide for any preferential treatment with regards to any application.
 All information provided and statements made only serve to provide you with a general understanding of immigration, residence and business incorporation procedures on Sint Maarten.

 This might interest you…

 Are you a Canadian citizen that’s planning on visiting St. Maarten as a tourist and wondering how long you can stay?
 BrightPath Caribbean is your most reliable source for up-to-date information regarding travel requirements to Sint Maarten.